-5.6.1 Statewide Stormwater Regulations
+5.3.1 Statewide Stormwater Regulations

-The Department's Sediment and Stormwater Program is on track to implement new statewide stormwater regulations in 2012, see Chapter 7.
+The Department's Sediment and Stormwater Program implemented new statewide stormwater regulations in 2013, see Chapter 7 of the regulations.
 The new regulations contain the following language: Stormwater in-lieu fee: Working with the Center for Watershed Protection, Delaware's Sediment and Stormwater Program has developed a "common currency" for all shortfalls equivalent to the cost of treating unmanaged runoff volume.
 The cost of \$23 per cubic foot of runoff volume is based on land acquisition, construction and maintenance costs for unmanaged volume.

-5.6.2 Establish in-lieu fee for stormwater impacts
+5.3.2 Establish in-lieu fee for stormwater impacts

 Under current state law, the Department has the authority to establish an in-lieu fee for erosion and sediment control.
-The Sediment and Stormwater Program, by the end of 2012, will determine which entities may collect the fees, how the fees would be collected and spent, and how projects would be prioritized and implemented.
+The Sediment and Stormwater Program will determine which entities may collect the fees, how the fees would be collected and spent, and how projects would be prioritized and implemented.
 Programs may be operated and money spent at the local government or conservation district level under guidelines established by DNREC.
 The Department will also determine specific uses for the in-lieu fee.

-5.6.3 Establish a statewide program that provides additional flexibility for offsets
+5.3.3 Establish a statewide program that provides additional flexibility for offsets

-Delaware is evaluating the necessary components that need to be a part of a state-wide program for offsets.
-EPA is currently establishing Technical Memorandums that will inform the development of this program.
+Delaware's Sediment and Stormwater Regulations establish a state-wide program for offsets.
+EPA is currently preparing Technical Memorandums that will inform future development of this program.